IBM/cloudpakfordata-telco-churn-workshop/workshop/db-connection-and-virtualization/README.md

 # DB Connection and Virtualization

-This section is requires an Admin or Data Engineer role to be assigned to your user account.
+This section requires an Admin or Data Engineer role to be assigned to your user account.
 The section is broken up into the following steps:

 1. [Start virtualizing data](#1-start-virtualizing-data)
 1. [Grant access to the virtualized data](#2-grant-access-to-the-virtualized-data)